glaphire/interview_questions_and_answers/src/php/list.md

 - Magic methods
 - Late static bindings
 - Persistent Database Connections
+- Reflection practical usage examples

 ## Traits
 - Traits - how add them.
 Inheriting and Instantiating traits
 - How traits are included on low level
+- Can you add constant to a trait?
+How can you use that constant?
+- Can you use private or protected methods in a trait?

 ## PHP versions
 - New features in PHP7 (main differences from PHP5)